 Introduction to MySQL ROUND

 The round function in MySQL is used to round the numerical values in the database to a certain number of decimal places.
-Whenever we perform any aggregate functions on certain numerical values such as average, division, or product of the numbers then the resultant value may contain the number that is specified in the format that contains its value up to many digits after the decimal point to maintain the precision.
-Many times, it is required to display such numerical values up to some specific digits after the decimal point or even round the value to the whole integer number.
+Whenever we perform any aggregate functions on specific numerical values such as average, division, or product of the numbers, the resultant value may contain the number specified in the format that contains its value up to many digits after the decimal point to maintain the precision.
+Often, there is a requirement to display numerical values up to a certain number of digits after the decimal point or round the value to a whole integer number.
 In such cases, we can use the round function of MySQL to retrieve the numerical values in the desired format up to the desired decimal points and round off this value appropriately.

-In this article, we will learn about the syntax of the round function and some of the examples that will help us to know how we can use the round function.
+In this article, we will learn about the syntax of the round function and some examples that will help us know how to use the round function.

 ROUND(number,[decimal]);

-In the above syntax of ROUND, function number stands for the numerical value that can be any expression, column value of constant value that you wish to round off.
-Decimal is the digit that represented the number of places up to which decimal value you have to round the number value.
+In the above syntax of ROUND, the function number stands for the numerical value that can be any expression or column value of constant value you wish to round off.
+Decimal is the digit representing the number of places up to which decimal value you have to round the number value.
 The decimal is the integer value that can be either positive or negative.
-When specified as a negative value then the number of digits before the decimal point will be made zero and the number will be rounded in the left side flow.
+When specified as a negative value, the number of digits before the decimal point will be zero, and the number will be rounded in the left side flow.
 Let us understand the working of positive and negative decimal parameter values with the help of an example.

 Let us build a query statement that will have the positive integer value specified in the decimal parameter –